Monday, February 28, 2011

 She's been through some pretty scary health problems in the past few months, and we were all very worried.

 My Cousin Debi called in her prayer warriors.
-Mamas has rallied, however, and is making laps around her
+Mamas has rallied, however, and is making laps around her apartment like a champ.

 She looks great, and is planning on getting her hair and nails done this week.